Our Location

 It’s leaf mold season!
 Autumn leaves are the quintessential sign of fall.
 Lucky for us, they’re not only pretty…but also useful.
 Composting leaves is an easy way to transform them into DIY natural plant food.
 This tutorial explains exactly how to make leaf compost from your fallen leaves into nutrient-dense fertilizer for your garden.
 Leaf mold!

 Leaves are an incredible example of the nutrient cycle that occurs in the backyard.
-Trees fill their leaves all summer with nutrients from deep within the ground, then these fallen leaves decompose to provide natural fertilizer for plants as well as mulch when left on the ground.
+Trees fill their leaves all summer with nutrients from deep within the ground.
+Then these fallen leaves decompose to provide natural fertilizer for plants as well as mulch when left on the ground.

 I get so sad when I see the bags of leaves on the corner, ready to be carted away.
 Don’t these people understand they are sending beautiful organic matter off of their land!?
 Are they crazy?
 We only get leaves once a year…they should be saved and treasured, not trucked to our landfills to take up space.